Nearest neighbor empirical processes: Non-asymptotic bound under uniform entropy

 and there is $0 < b_X\leq U_X <+\infty$ such that

-The first above condition is interesting for small $\tau>0$ and hence deals with the boundary of the set $S_X$ while the second means that the measure $P_X$ charges uniformly the set $S_X$ (no region with no point).
-We shall finally assume that the function $x \mapsto \mu_x ( g )$ is Lipschitz uniformly in $g\in \mathcal G$ and $x\in \mathbb R^d$, i.e.,
+The first above condition is meaningful for small $\tau>0$ and hence deals with the boundary of the set $S_X$ while the second means that the measure $P_X$ charges uniformly the set $S_X$ (no region with no point).

-We now state our second main result, a non-asymptotic bound on the error associated to the nearest neighbor measure $\hat \mu _{n,k,x}$ estimating $\mu_x$.
-The proposed bound on the $k$-NN process should hold uniformly over $g$ lying in a VC class and over $x\in S_X$ where the set $S_X$ stands for the support of $P_X$.
-The proof is given in Section \ref{section:concistency=nn} using two lemmas, namely Lemma \ref{prop:tau} and Lemma \ref{boundW}, that are proved in the Appendix.
+The proof of the next theorem is given in Section \ref{section:concistency=nn} using two lemmas, namely Lemma \ref{prop:tau} and Lemma \ref{boundW}, that are proved in the Appendix.